-Cold-pressed: this means that no heat was used to extract the oil from the olive.
-Adding heat allows producers to extract more oil from the olives, but simultaneously destroys the delicate flavors and aromas.
+Cold-pressed: this means that no heat was used to extract the oil from the olive. .

-Age: unlike wine, olive oil does not age well.
+Age: olive oil does not age well.
 A good bottle of extra virgin olive oil should have a “pressing” date or sell-by date (usually one year after it is pressed) on the label.
-And if it doesn’t have it, consider to put that bottle back on the shelf.

-I’m sure you will fall in love with these fresh and big flavors, just add the ingredients to your shopping list and make this Italian tomato and cucumber salad ASAP and please let me know if you have a question.
+I’m sure you will fall in love with these fresh and big flavors, just add the ingredients to your shopping list and make this Italian tomato and cucumber salad soon!

 I would love to hear from you!